manishgupta-ind/manishgupta-ind.github.io/index.md

 ## About me:
 Hi, I am Electronics & Instrumentation Engineer by qualification and have more than 16 years of domain experience in Power/ Energy/ Infra/ Railway sector.
 I have diversified experience in Business Development, Tendering, Bid Management, Costing & Estimation, Procurement, Operations, Team Management,  Strategic Planning, Tie-ups & Joint Ventures.
 Some of the companies I have worked with are - Skipper Electricals India Ltd., KEC International Limited, Gepdec Infratech Limited.

-Presently I am pursuing PGP program in Data Science from Simplilearn which is delivered in partnership with Purdue University and IBM.
+Presently I am doing internship at Wi-Jungle and my role is to take care of AI/ML part of company projects.
+I have completed PGP program in Data Science from Simplilearn which was delivered in partnership with Purdue University and IBM.
+I have around 1 year of academic experience in Data Science/ Machine Learning.
 I am passionate about Data Analysis, Machine Learning, Deep Learning, Natural Language Processing and Artificial Intelligence.
-I have worked on some of the interesting machine learning projects for Regression, Classification, Clustering and NLP problems and presently working on some Deep Learning projects.
+I have worked on some of the interesting machine learning projects for Regression, Classification, Clustering and NLP problems and presently working on NLP projects.

 ### Skill:
 Data Science, Machine Learning, Deep Learning, Natural Language Processing, Python, R Programming, SQL, HTML, Flask/ Django.
-Google Cloud AutoML Table, Google Cloud/ Amazon Web Services (AWS), Tableau, Dashboarding and Visualization
+Google Cloud AutoML Table, Google Cloud/ Amazon Web Services (AWS), Tableau, Dashboarding and Data Visualization

 ### Certifications:
 - Python for Data Science             - IBM